The Real Housewives of Atlanta season 7

 The seventh season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from November 9, 2014, until May 10, 2015, and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, Steven Weinstock, and Andy Cohen.

 The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, Kandi Burruss, Cynthia Bailey, Phaedra Parks, Kenya Moore and Claudia Jordan.
 It consisted of twenty-five episodes.

-This season marked the final regular appearance of Claudia Jordan.
+This season marked the first departure of original housewife NeNe Leakes.
+She eventually returned for the show's 10th season.
+It also marked the final and only regular appearance of Claudia Jordan.

 Production and crew

 The Real Housewives of Atlanta was officially renewed for its seventh season on April 8, 2014, while its trailer was released on October 1, 2014.
 The season premiered on November 9, 2014.

 The season premiered with "Bye Bye and Bon Voyage" on November 9, 2014, while the twenty-second episode "Atlanta Twirls On" served as the season finale, and was aired on April 19, 2015.
 It was followed by a three-part reunion that aired on April 26, May 3, and May 10, 2015, which marked the conclusion of the season.

 Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, and Steven Weinstock are recognized as the series' executive producers; it is produced and distributed by True Entertainment, an American subsidiary of the Italian corporation Endemol.

 A week after the final episode of season 7, May 17, 2015, the fifth spin-off to The Real Housewives of Atlanta premiered on Bravo, titled Kandi's Ski Trip once again starring Kandi Burruss.
 The three-part television special follows Burruss, her husband Todd Tucker and their blended family as they go to a ski trip together.
 The series received relatively high ratings.